togethercomputer/Llama-2-7B-32K-Instruct/README.md

 # Building Llama-2-7B-32K-Instruct Using Together API

+In our [blog post](https://together.ai/blog/llama-2-7b-32k-instruct), we released the [Llama-2-7B-32K-Instruct](https://huggingface.co/togethercomputer/Llama-2-7B-32K-Instruct) model finetuned using [Together API](https://together.ai/blog/api-announcement).
-In this repo, we share the complete recipe of building [Llama-2-7B-32K-Instruct](https://huggingface.co/togethercomputer/Llama-2-7B-32K-Instruct) Using [Together API](https://together.ai/blog/api-announcement).
+In this repo, we share the complete recipe.
 We encourage you to try out [Together API](https://together.ai/blog/api-announcement) and give us feedbacks!
 The fine-tuning process is carried out in four simple steps: `Distill`, `Train`, `Test` and `Deploy`.

 ## (Step I) - Distill